 Free Sample Packs by Category

-Free sample packs can be categorized in various ways, including by genre, instrument, and style.
+Free sample packs and sample libraries can be categorized in various ways, including by genre, instrument, and style.
 Here are some examples of free sample packs by category:

 - Hip Hop Sample Packs: These packs typically include drum loops, basslines, and melodies that are inspired by hip hop music.